MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_translate_pl_ml.md

 ---

 # Translate learning pathways custom playlists
-With Learning Pathways, the way you work with custom playlists depends on how you provisioned the Learning Pathways site.
+With Learning Pathways, the way you work with custom playlists depends on how you set up learning pathways.

 - If you provisioned a new learning pathways multilingual site, you can copy or create a new playlist and translate the playlist into the languages that the site supports.
 - If you upgraded an existing learning pathways site that has pre-existing custom playlists, you can translate the existing playlists into the languages that your site supports.
 You can also copy and create new playlists.